armingh2000/FinMAF/README.md

-# Financial Market Analysis Tool
+# Financial Market Analysis and Forecasting Tool

 ## Overview
 This project is an end-to-end financial market analysis tool designed to process, analyze, and visualize financial data in real-time.
 It covers various phases from data processing to web development and deployment.